zibib3/chip8curses/README.md

 My next targets are:
 1) Write a documentation on the code.
-2) I have a cool idea for  upgrade for the display.
+2) I have a cool idea for  upgrade for the game_screen.
 3) Add cross-platform support.
 4) Add support for graphical UI
 5) Currently the emulator is only interpreter.
 It will be fun to make a recompiler.